Persomatey/ProjectHolyShot/README.md

     - Edited the original textures for all of the weapons to make them more white and orange like the Pistol.
     - Stretched out the Sniper model because I like it better that way.
     - Created some silhouette images for each weapon which will be useful when I do weapon switching.
     - Added the credits for the people who made the SR, Pistol, and Sniper models.
-The Shotgun modeler is already in there because it was the same person who did the ammo moxes.
+The Shotgun modeler is already in there because it was the same person who did the ammo boxes.
     - Also added the credits for mixamo which I've been using the animations for for a few changelists now.
 They also did the current art for the Elite enemy.
     - Edited the README to reflect the above changes.